Acadia University: Athletics

-Expansion and modernization of Raymond Field was completed in the fall of 2007 and features the installation of an eight-lane all-weather running track and a move to the same premium artificial turf used by the New England Patriots of the National Football League for its main playing field.
-The Raymond Field modernization was a gift to the university by friends, alumni, and the province.
-War Memorial Gymnasium also saw the installation of a new playing floor to benefit its basketball and volleyball teams.

-In September 2006, Acadia University announced its partnership with the Wolfville Tritons Swim Club and the Acadia Masters Swim Club to form the Acadia Swim Club and return competitive swimming to the university after a 14-year hiatus.
-On 26 September 2008, the university announced its intention to return swimming to a varsity status in September 2009.

 Fight song

 Notable among a number of songs commonly played and sung at various events such as commencement, convocation, and athletic games are: Stand Up and Cheer, the Acadia University fight song.
 According to 'Songs of Acadia College' (Wolfville, NS 1902–3, 1907), the songs include: 'Acadia Centennial Song' (1938); 'The Acadia Clan Song'; 'Alma Mater - Acadia;' 'Alma Mater Acadia' (1938) and 'Alma Mater Song.'

 Symbols

 In 1974, Acadia was granted a coat of arms designed by the College of Arms in London, England.
 The coat of arms is two-tone, with the school's official colours, garnet and blue, on the shield.
 The axes represent the school's origins in a rural setting, and the determination of its founders who cleared the land and built the school on donated items and labour.
 The open books represent the intellectual pursuits of a university, and the wolves heads are a whimsical representation of the university's location in Wolfville.
 "In pulvere vinces" (In dust you conquer) is the motto.

 The university seal depicts the Greek goddess of wisdom Athena in front of the first college hall.

 The university also uses a stylized "A" as a logo for its sports teams.

 Notable among a number of fight songs commonly played and sung at various events such as commencement, convocation, and athletic games are: the Acadia University alma mater set to the tune of "Annie Lisle".
 The lyrics are: